 Make it harder: Use heavier weights, or perform the alternating dumbbell bench press (lowering one arm at a time) or the single-arm dumbbell bench press, using a single dumbbell to work one side of your body at a time.

 Benefits of Dumbbell Bench Press

-The dumbbell bench press hits different areas of your chest muscles than does the regular bench press with a barbell.
+The dumbbell bench press hits different areas of your chest muscles than the barbell bench press.

 By using dumbbells instead of a barbell, you can use different angles to target different fibers (the inner, outer, and upper portions of your chest muscles) more effectively.